leonardo-astete/ride-the-bus/README.md

 This project is still a work in progress.
 I'm actively adding new features, fixing bugs, and improving the code as I learn more.

+⚠️ Legal Notice: This project is for educational and personal use only.
+Some resources used (such as images, sounds, or music) may be subject to copyright.
+No commercial use or profit is intended.
+If you are a copyright holder and would like any content removed, please contact me.

 ---